HeeditZ/rbxui/README.md

 ## Code output

 The generated Luau is valid and self-contained.
-It creates the ScreenGui, all elements, and all modifiers in one block.
+It creates the ScreenGui, all elements, all modifiers, and all enabled tweens in one block.
 Each element is declared as a local variable.
-Modifiers are declared as locals prefixed with an underscore and the modifier type, for example `_UICorner_MainFrame`.
+Modifiers use the naming pattern `_ModifierType_ElementName`.
+Tweens use the naming pattern `_tween_ElementName`.

 Use the Copy button to copy to clipboard or the Download button to save directly as a `.lua` file named after your ScreenGui.